 I’m speechless when I look at this screenshot.

 Oh my.
 Instead of applying a “Big Bang” for the introduction of a new experience, Microsoft started slowly, and first introduced a new experience for OneDrive for Business:

-After OneDrive for Business, Microsoft moved on to Office 365 Group Document Libraries (back then it didn’t come with a fully connected SharePoint Team Site).
+After OneDrive for Business, Microsoft moved on to Microsoft 365 (formerly Office 365) Group Document Libraries (back then it didn’t come with a fully connected SharePoint Team Site).
 This gave the product team time to review the usage and prepare for the launch within SharePoint Team Sites.